 (c) Conduct resource management studies by clinical service or by disease entity as requested or in response to variation from benchmark data would indicate.

-(d) Report and recommend to the leadership council for clinical quality, safety and service changes in clinical practice patterns in compliance with applicable governmental regulations and accreditation requirements when the opportunity exists to improve the resource management.
+(d) Report and recommend to the quality leadership council changes in clinical practice patterns in compliance with applicable governmental regulations and accreditation requirements when the opportunity exists to improve the resource management.

 The members shall include physicians from various areas and support services, the director of the practice guidelines policy group, and representation from nursing and hospitals administration.
 The chairperson of the policy group will be a physician.